-"So too, at the present time there is a remnant chosen by grace.
-And if by grace, then it is no longer by works; if it were, grace would no longer be grace."
-NIV translation
+It's the same way in the present age: there is a remnant, chosen by grace.
+(Now if it is by grace, it is accordingly not based on legalistic works; if it were otherwise, grace would no longer be grace.)

-Just as always in the past, God has a remnant (part) of mankind that is His.
+Just as always in the past, God has a remnant (part) of mankind that is his.
 The difference between now and in the past is that this remnant is "chosen by grace".
-These people know and hold to the fact that all that is required for salvation is accepting the gift that has been given through Jesus Christ.
+These people know and hold to the fact that all that is required for salvation is accepting the gift that has been given through Yeshua Messiah.
 Grace, which is a gift, is the opposite of works where a man deserves his wages.

 God's people (Israel) were trying so hard to please God with their own efforts that they could not see and understand grace.
 Some (the remnant) did but most did not.
 The same thing is true today as we can tell everyone about this grace but God must soften the heart, open the eyes, and allow the people to hear.